Have journaling help you with your planning

 - Would a heart to heart talk do the trick?
-If so then schedule a call in.
+If so, then schedule a call.

 - Do you have the feeling that you need to go out and meet more people?
 Then phone up a friend and schedule a night out.

-- Is it work related problem that you want to solve?
+- Is it a work-related problem that you want to solve?
 Then you also need to journal about it.

 - Are you working too many hours?
 To how many hours would you like to reduce?

-- Do you not like your job, or feel like all the projects you have to do are way too much and you are over worked?
+- Do you hate your job, or feel like all the projects you have to do are way too much, and you are overworked?
 Then journal about it.
 See what you would like to change, is there a solution inside of you, something that you would like to do differently?

-So you see, now we know that we really have to have a talk with Sara.
+So you see, now we know that we have to talk with Sara.
 If you could get Sara to do her work, you could leave earlier.
 Or you leave Sara to do her thing and give running tasks to someone else.
-This would make your life easier and take off some of the load and running home late problems.
+This would make your life easier and take off some of the load and coming home late problems.